ajedda/ajedda.github.io/_posts/2020-06-03-shared_ptr_part_6.md

 };
 ```

 This *LockPolicy* can be an additional template variable to our shared pointer class.
-The signature of ``std::shared_ptr`` can end up such as:
+The signature of ``std::shared_ptr`` may end up such as:

 ```cpp
 template <typename T, LockPolicy P=default_lock_policy()>